 President Obama is heading to New Orleans this morning.
 He selected the port of New Orleans as the backdrop for a speech on the importance of exports.
 And others are hoping for moment to discuss other economic issues.

+Two icons that say New Orleans: the gas lamp and the beignet.
 Drew Bevolo's family founded and has owned Bevolo Gas & Electric Lights since 1945.
-Burt Benrud's family business, Café du Monde, started up in the 1860s.
-These two standard bearers of New Orleans' enduring icons talk about the present, the future, and entrepreneur NOLA Pie Guy on this week's Out to Lunch.
+Burt Benrud's family business, Café du Monde, started up in the 1860's.